Innovate or Execute

 Construx Senior Fellow

-"We want our employees to be more innovative."
+“We want our team to be more innovative.”
 Where have you heard that one before?
-Why are more and more employers wanting their staff to become innovative?
-Have our brains been stuck in the day-to-day muck for too long?
+Why do employers want their staff to become innovative?
+Have our brains been stuck in reality of the day-to-day for too long?
 Do we just need to innovate ourselves into greatness?

-I don't think so and I don't think employers really want us all to innovate.
+I don’t think so and I don’t think employers really want teams to fully innovate.

 You see, to innovate means to disrupt the current status quo.
-It means to take a chance on something we haven't done before, something that will likely fail.
-In fact, innovation often includes failing and failing again; learning 50 or 100 ways something will not work before finding the one way that it will.
-Scott Berkun pointed this out years ago in the his book The Myths of Innovation.
-Risk taking leads to mistakes that leads to learning that leads to more mistakes/learning that might payout and, then again, the risk taking may just give us a learning that you can't do that.
+It means to take a chance on something we haven’t done before, something that will likely fail.
+Innovation often includes failing and failing again; learning 50 or 100 ways something will not work before finding the one way that it will.
+Scott Berkun pointed this out years ago in his book The Myths of Innovation.
+Risk-taking leads to mistakes that lead to learning that leads to more mistakes/learning that might payout and, then again, the risk-taking may just give us a new understanding that you can’t do that.

-Wouldn't that be chaos?
-Anyhow, our bosses are still asking for firm commitments to deliver the bloated feature list with four-fifths of the resources necessary so I know they are not asking for us to take the time to experiment and disrupt.
+Wouldn’t that be chaos?
+Anyhow, our leaders are still asking for firm commitments to deliver the large feature list with four-fifths of the resources necessary, so I am pretty sure they are not asking for us to take the time to experiment and disrupt.

-No, what they really want is what they always wanted, for us to do more of the same with less resources and in faster time while improving the stellar quality we have become known for.
+No, what they really want is what they always wanted, for teams to do more development, with fewer resources, in a faster time, while improving quality.
 They want us to get better at the execution.
 It just sounds better if they call it innovation.